 I bet you have an old ratty fake green Christmas wreath lying around your basement or in the garage or way back in the darkness of a closet.
 Great!
 Grab it because today I’m sharing how to update an old wreath and make it spectacularly festive and oh, so Christmassy!
 You will be so glad you saved it!
 I can’t wait to show you just how easy it is!
 Let’s get going you will want to use it later today!

-Here’s the nice thing about updating an old wreath beside not spending for a new one, you can make it to work with your current decor.
+Here’s the nice thing about updating an old wreath beside not spending for a new one, you can make it work with your current decor.
 Fabulous!
 This is a keeper Christmas wreath diy!

 Here is the wreath I used a few years ago.
 Not in bad shape, but not the style I’m looking for.